 Two things are necessary to achieve this: staying in touch with your customers on a regular basis even once they’ve made a purchase (by sending them newsletters or promotional offers, by asking them about their level of satisfaction, etc.), and encouraging them to promote you within their community (in essence, to become a brand ambassador).

 Inbound marketing possesses many virtues.
 It also has a powerful impact on ROI (Return on Investment): 65% of marketers claim that Inbound Marketing Strategies give them better ROI (State of Inbound 2018).
 Which is quite logical since you put actions in place which will continue to be fruitful even after conversion.
 A quality article doesn’t disappear once it’s been published: it continues to bring you notoriety for a long period of time.

 Let’s end this presentation of Inbound Marketing by discussing the connection between its strategic approach when compared to that of SEO.

 - Content produced for SEO also showcases your expertise.
-Search engine optimization needs high value-added content to encourage Internet users to click.
+Search engine optimisation needs high value-added content to encourage Internet users to click.
 This is also the very content that paints a positive picture for your company, which is useful in an inbound context.

 - The keywords SEO campaigns focus on are paramount to understand your target audience better and define personas more precisely.
-In turn, these personas allow you to find more relevant keywords to boost optimization.
+In turn, these personas allow you to find more relevant keywords to boost optimisation.
 In an optimal inbound marketing strategy, both approaches complement one another perfectly.